valabre/valabre/README.md

 - 🔭 I’m currently working on e-commerce
 - 🌱 I’m currently learning microservices architecture
 - 👯 I'm looking to collaborate on web application
-- 🤔 I’m looking for help with spring security, and mastering microservices architecture with Spring Boot...
+- 🤔 I’m looking for help with spring security, and mastering microservice architecture with Spring Boot...
 - 💬 Ask me about RESTful API with Laravel, RESTful API with Spring

 <div align="center">